I believe that acupuncture should be

 gentle, relaxing, and make you feel fantastic.

-Acupuncture is a therapy which aims to restore balance and promote healing in your body, mind, and spirit.
+Acupuncture is a therapy which aims to restore balance and promote better mental and physical health.

 I trained in five element acupuncture.
-This means that I like to pay attention to core imbalances which make up someone’s constitution and personality traits, as well as addressing their symptoms.
+This means that I like to pay attention to core imbalances which make up someone’s constitution as well as addressing their symptoms.

-Women are increasingly turning towards acupuncture to support them on their journey towards pregnancy and beyond.
+People are increasingly turning towards acupuncture to support them on their journey towards pregnancy and beyond.
 When pregnancy doesn’t come easily, having an acupuncturist there to support you through the monthly downs and alongside whatever fertility route you are taking, can be invaluable.
+I have a special interest in acupuncture for fertility.

 Please note, due to Covid-19 we will have your consultation over the phone prior to your first treatment instead of face to face in clinic.